jvalen01/dat250FeedApp/README.md

 ```
 The file `persistence.xml` in `src/main/resources/META-INF` is configured to automatically map them to database tables using **[Hibernate](https://hibernate.org/orm/)**.
 Have a look at the `persistence.xml` and try to roughly understand its content.

-- Can you find out which database is used and where the database stores it files?
+- Can you find out which database is used and where the database stores its files?

 4. Now add the following JUnit test _**JpaTest**_ under `src/test/java` in a new package `no.hvl.dat250.jpa.tutorial.relationshipexample`:
 ```java